1060NetKernel/getting-started/README.md

 * We *highly recommend* that you go to the built-in [package manager](http://localhost:1060/tools/apposite/) (referred to as the "Apposite" tool) and accept all updates.
 * Click "Select All Updates"
 * Then click "Apply Selections"
-* Wait a few moments for the updates to be downloaded and for NK to hot deploy.
+* Wait a few moments for the updates to be downloaded and for NetKernel to hot deploy them.

 * To start learning all about NetKernel and Resource Oriented Computing go to the [documentation](http://localhost:1060/book/view/book:readme/)